-Module 3 - After completing Modules 1 and 2, you attend a live 4-hour online classroom session, which covers a variety of crash-avoidance techniques and concepts with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before attending the riding session (Module 4).
-(If you took the BRC1 or the BRC2 with us after July 2017, attending this online classroom session is optional unless you are taking the BRC2 for the insurance discount and/or the 2-point reduction).
+Module 3 - After completing Modules 1 and 2, you attend a Tuesday night live 4-hour online classroom session, which covers a variety of crash-avoidance techniques and concepts with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before attending the riding session (Module 4).
+(If you took the BRC1 or the BRC2 with us after July 2017, attending the Tuesday night live 4-hour online classroom session is optional unless you are taking the BRC2 for the insurance discount and/or the 2-point reduction).

 Module 4 - After completing Modules 1, 2 and 3, you take approximately 5 hours of practice riding in a large, enclosed parking lot with 11 other students taking the course using your own motorcycle.
 You get hands-on training with two NJ MVC & MSF certified motorcycle safety instructors.

 For those taking the course to get their motorcycle license/endorsement, the insurance discount and/or the 2-point reduction, there is a written Knowledge Test (30 multiple choice questions) given before taking the practice riding session (Module 4) and is based on the information contained in Modules 1, 2 and 3